phrl42/touhou-bunker/README.md

 # touhou-bunker
-This is a fan project made in C++ with SDL2 Libraries for fun!
+This is a Fan Project made in C++ with SDL2 Libraries for fun!

 # Installation